flood-io/element/packages/docs/versioned_docs/version-1.3/guides/script.md

 ## Handling failure

-A test step can fail for a number of reasons, most commonly though it will be because the state of the page wasn't as you expected it to be, which might in turn be because the application is overloaded, an error message is shown, or the inventory of stock you're testing against is exhausted.
+A test step can fail for a number of reasons, most commonly because the state of the page was not as expected.
+These unexpected states may result from your application being overloaded and not displaying the expected page elements, an error message being shown, or test data issues.
+For example, your script may be attempting to add an out of stock item to a cart.

-Handling failures is part of building a robust performance test suite.
+Handling failures is part of building a robust load test suite.
 Element provides a number of methods for this:

 ### Recovery steps